PasserbyZzz/LLMBilliardsMaster/README.md

 # LLMBilliardsMaster: A Hierarchical Framework for Billiards with Large Language Models

-Codebase for paper: RoCo: Dialectic Multi-Robot Collaboration with Large Language Models
+Codebase for paper: *LLMBilliardsMaster: A Hierarchical Framework for Billiards with Large Language Models*

 [Kaiyang Xu](https://github.com/PasserbyZzz), [Han Wu](https://github.com/HanWu9918)